Debbieliang9/torchMojiBot/deploy/algorithmia/README.md

 print(algo.pipe(input).result)
 ```

-Now that you've deployed the model, the next step is to deploy the AWS Lambda function that performs request authorization and routes traffic between Slack and Algorithmia.
+Now that you've deployed the model, the next step is to deploy the AWS Lambda function that performs request authentication and routes traffic between Slack and Algorithmia.
 Proceed to [here](https://github.com/cw75/torchMojiBot/tree/master/lambda).